Do's And Don'ts When Buying New Tires

 Is It OK To Buy Just 2 Tires?

-Buying two tires is less safe than buying 4 tires.
+Buying two tires is less safe than buying four tires.
 If buying only two tires, make sure to put them on the rear axle regardless of the vehicle's drive type (FWD, RWD, 4WD, or AWD).

 How Much Is A Set Of 4 Brand New Tires?